mistergaramuchi/BIGTHREE/data/documentation/plan.md

 ## 📝 Action Log
 - 2025-10-17 14:45Z — Initialized Codex action log and reviewed existing battleplan to sync context.
 - 2025-10-17 14:45Z — Checked repository/global Git user identity; no name/email configured.
+- 2025-10-17 14:48Z — Staged all project files and created `Initial commit` on `main` for the new repository baseline.

 ---